ksandom/achel/packages-available/Language/docs/readme.md

 Choose different branches of code based on the result of a test.

+Note that indentation (a TAB character) works really well with indentation.
+Just make sure the origin line ends with a comma.

 #### A worked example

 Here are the contents of isBork.macro